apache/directory-fortress-commander/README-SECURITY-MODEL.md

 3. Auditing and History

 - Using OpenLDAP's slapo-access log a complete audit trail can be stored.
-- Logs all actions, entities, entity history, binds and authorization attempts, etc.
+- Logs all actions, entity history, binds and authorization attempts, etc.

-Fortress Web pages for viewing the audit log:
+These Fortress Web pages are for viewing the audit log:

 - BINDS - authentication attempts
 - AUTHZ - authorization attempts